Mutual combat

 Mutual combat, a term commonly used in United States courts, occurs when two individuals intentionally and consensually engage in a fair fight, while not hurting bystanders or damaging property.
 There have been numerous cases where this concept was successfully used in defense of the accused.
-In some cases, mutual combat may nevertheless result in killings.
+In some cases, mutual combat may result in killings.

 Notable examples

-In 2012, MMA fighter Phoenix Jones hit the headlines for engaging in mutual combat.
+In 2012, MMA fighter Ben Fodor, in character as Phoenix Jones, engaged in a street fight in Seattle; police officers did not intervene or make arrests afterward.
 A video of the fight went viral.
-The Seattle Police Department later defended their officers for not intervening.
-The Seattle Municipal Code 12A.06.025 states that "It is unlawful for any person to intentionally fight with another person in a public place and thereby create a substantial risk of: 1.
-Injury to a person who is not actively participating in the fight; or 2.
-Damage to the property of a person who is not actively participating in the fight."
-Thus since the fight did not injure a third party or damage property nor have a substantial risk to do so, it was allowed by this law.
+The Seattle Police Department later defended their officers for not intervening, with a police sergeant being paraphrased as stating "a rarely used city law allows fighting as long as both people agree to it, no bystanders are hurt, and no property is damaged."
+Seattle Municipal Code 12A.06.025 appears to be the relevant statute.

 Also in 2012, Gabriel Aubry and Olivier Martinez engaged in mutual combat and were not charged.
 In 2014, after Zac Efron had engaged in a fight in Skid Row, law enforcement officials did not make any arrests because they viewed it as mutual combat.

 Mutual combat has been used to deny damage claims, as a legal defense, and to drop charges against fighting students.